yokai-php/security-token-bundle/README.md

 **doResetPasswordAction** :

-The `Token Repository` service will handle retrieving security token for you, returning it when succeed, and throwing exceptions if something wrong :
+The `Token Manager` service will handle retrieving security token for you, returning it when succeed, and throwing exceptions if something wrong :

 - Token not found